jvitorfernandes/twitterBot/README.md

 # twitterBot
-testing a twitter bot with node
+A twitter bot built with nodeJS.